TheAnaRina/dev-wamtar/Legal.md

 ## To contribute you or your legal guardian (or employer if they have a legal right to your contributions) must agree to the [Space Kobold Games Contributor Agreement](https://gist.github.com/SpaceKoboldGames/a8f6b7a7d272cf949c60e0822cdf226e)

-This process is automated, with a bot prompting you to agree to the CA when you open your first PR.
+This process is automated, with a bot prompting you to agree to the CLA when you open your first PR.
 This may also be done by sending an email with the subject "\<your name\> CA Agreement", with a signed version of the agreement.

 Non-legalese summary of the terms of this agreement (This is not a replacement for reading the agreement):
 - __*You keep your copyright for <u>your contribution*__, and **Non-exclusively** grant us *the same rights to use your contribution*.
 Please note this does not grant you any rights to *the project as a whole* outside of those specified in the project license.